dollymoulekhi/dollymoulekhi/README.md

 ## About me :mortar_board:
 **Data Scientist** having more than 2 years of experince in Machine Learning, Supervised and Unsupervised Learning.
-I have a great command on Recommendation and Prediction systems and building a fully automated pipelines.
+I have a great command on Recommendation and Prediction systems and building fully automated pipelines.
 I have done my  Bachelor's degree in Mechanical Engineering.
 Other than spending my time on jupyter notebook and Google Collab, I love to read about **Science and Technology.**

 ## Programming:
 - **Machine Learning**